goliveira/bibtex2html/README.md

 These placeholders will be replaced by the program, and the result will be written to the file `output.html`.

-Alternatively, the command
+Alternatively, the following command prints the resulting HTML code to the standard output:

     python bibtex2html.py example.bib template.html

-prints the resulting HTML code to the standard output.

 ## License

 Copyright (C) 2009-2021 Gustavo de Oliveira.
 Licensed under the [GNU GPLv2](LICENSE).